nyelnizy/heritage/README.md

 # heritage
-...And so our descendants may know whom they are.
+...And so our descendants may know who they are.
 We are Africans, this is our HERITAGE!